verbb/gift-voucher/docs/developers/events.md

 });
 ```

-### The `afterSaveRedemption` event
+### The `afterSaveRedemption` Event
-Plugins can get notified after a redemption has been saved
+The event that is triggered after a redemption has been saved

 ```php
 use verbb\giftvoucher\events\RedemptionEvent;